 In sum, we have three husbands who want the deaths of their innocent wives and a callous father who disowns and more or less dishonours his daughter.
-Although the “slaughter of innocence” is sexually connotated in the song “Slept in the dust with his daughter Her eyes red with The slaughter of innocence”, I cannot help but associate the “slaughter of innocence” with the pointed out murderous husbands and the cruel father.
+Although the assault of the woman is clearly sexually connotated in the song, I cannot help bu associate it with the pointed out murderous husbands and the cruel father.
 We have three husbands bitten by remorse who wish to undo their deeds and a father who dies of a broken heart when he realises that the only daughter who had truly loved him has just died.
-They would “bleed for her” if they could “only see her now.”
 Yet, (at this point) the reunion is out of reach.

 Creativity in Shakespeare Reception